Cupar, Saskatchewan

 Cupar is the home of artist Jacqueline Berting.
 The Berting Glass studio is located north of town.
 One of her best known works is The Glass Wheatfield, encompassing 1,400 waist-high glass wheat stalks, each piece individually hand cut and lamp worked.
 Berting calls her work "a salute to the Canadian farmer".

 The town hosts the Cupar Gopher Drop, a unique lottery held every summer.
 Stuffed toy gophers (Richardson's ground squirrels) labelled with numbers are dropped from a hot-air balloon along with numbered gopher holes.
 The "owner" of the gopher that lands nearest Hole 1 wins first prize, and so on.

 History

 Cupar became a village in 1905.
 It was named by a Canadian Pacific Railway official after the town of Cupar in Fife, Scotland.
 The town celebrated its centennial in 2005.

 Sports

 Cupar has a swimming pool, ice rink, curling, rink, ball diamonds, and golf.
 The Cupar Canucks of the senior men's Highway Hockey League play here.

-Rivalry with Southey

-Cupar has a fierce rivalry with the nearby town of Southey, Saskatchewan, especially in the field of sports.
-Without exception, there is a certain amount of animosity between individuals of the towns.
-However, the towns are close-knit, and inter-town sports teams are made often combining players from both towns.